Bifocal Lenses: The Practical Solution for Clear Vision at Two Distances

 Bifocal lenses are ophthalmic lenses that have two distinct optical zones, each with a different diopter.
 The upper part is intended for distance vision, and the lower part is used for near vision.

-Bifocal lenses: basic features and functionality
+Bifocal lenses: basic characteristics and functionality

 Types of bifocal lenses available on the market